IgniteUI/igniteui-documentation/topics/02_Controls/igPivotDataSelector/02_Adding/01_igPivotDataSelector_Adding_Using_the_MVC_Helper.md

 The following samples provide additional information related to this topic.

-- [Using the ASP.NET MVC Helper with Flat Data Source](%%SamplesUrl%%/pivot-data-selector/using-the-asp-net-mvc-helper-with-flat-data-source): This sample demonstrates how to use the ASP.NET MVC Helper for the `igOlapFlatDataSource` and how to use this data source in `igPivotDataSelector` and `igPivotGrid`.
+- [Using the%%ProductNameMVC%% with Flat Data Source](%%SamplesUrl%%/pivot-data-selector/using-the-asp-net-mvc-helper-with-flat-data-source): This sample demonstrates how to use the %%ProductNameMVC%% `igOlapFlatDataSource` and how to use this data source in `igPivotDataSelector` and `igPivotGrid`.

-- [Using the ASP.NET MVC Helper with Xmla Data Source](%%SamplesUrl%%/pivot-data-selector/using-the-asp-net-mvc-helper-with-xmla-data-source): This sample demonstrates how to use the ASP.NET MVC Helper for the `igOlapXmlaDataSource` and how to use this data source in `igPivotDataSelector` and `igPivotGrid`.
+- [Using the %%ProductNameMVC%% with Xmla Data Source](%%SamplesUrl%%/pivot-data-selector/using-the-asp-net-mvc-helper-with-xmla-data-source): This sample demonstrates how to use the %%ProductNameMVC%% `igOlapXmlaDataSource` and how to use this data source in `igPivotDataSelector` and `igPivotGrid`.